abd0212/ECE9953AdvancedProject-LLM-Assisted-SystemVerilog-Design-and-Validation-for-Digital-Hardware-Systems/README.md

 ### LLM Interface (`llm_interface.py`)

 The LLM interface provides a unified Python API for generating SystemVerilog using either Anthropic Claude or OpenAI GPT.
-Key features:
+Key features,

 - Structured prompt templates for RTL, testbench, and assertion generation
 - System prompt establishing the LLM as an expert hardware designer with synthesis constraints
 - Low temperature (0.2) for deterministic code output
 - Automatic code extraction from LLM response markdown blocks
-- Result saving with metadata (latency, model, iteration count)

 ### Simulation Runner (`sim_runner.py`)

-The simulation runner wraps Icarus Verilog to provide automated compilation and simulation with result parsing:
+The simulation runner wraps Icarus Verilog to provide automated compilation and simulation with result parsing,

 - Compiles SystemVerilog with `-g2012 -Wall` flags
 - Parses pass/fail counts from simulation output